baritonomarchetto/MS20_Multimode_Resonant_Filter_Eurorack/README.md

 One of my favourite filter is the one Korg developed for its MS20 synthesizer.
 In particular, I must admit that I have a soft spot for the so called "Mark II" filter because less aggressive then more suited to my musical tastes than the Korg35 custom chip (shame on meeee).

+Here is my new attempt at recreating that iconic filter :)

 # Circuit design
 There are various projects developed around the MKII filter out there.
 Just to cite a few, take a look at [René Schmitz](https://www.schmitzbits.de/ms20.html) or [Kassutronics](https://kassu2000.blogspot.com/2019/07/ks-20-filter.html) work.
 Kassutronics one is particularly interesting because of the implementation of a blending function between the two filter modes.